 Type: Attached Home (Condo, Townhouse, Loft, etc.), Single-Family Home

 Sq.
 Ft.: 1882 to 2021 Sq.
 Ft.

-There is a reason single young professionals are flocking to Midtown San Antonio.
-With plenty of apartments and rentals at reasonable prices, it's a safe place to live and is close to most of the business sectors of the city.
+There is a reason homebuyers are flocking to Midtown San Antonio.
+The neighborhood offers a variety of home styles at reasonable prices and is close to most of the business sectors of the city.
 Trinity University also falls into the boundaries, so there are plenty of affordable housing options geared towards students.
-However, that doesn't mean families should count the area out.
 There are also historic neighborhoods offering attractive pieces of real estate.
 These builds range from modern one-story homes to historical Victorian-inspired mansions.